dvdmtw98/blog/Post Vault/articles/2021-03-02-overthewire-bandit-level-1-level-2.md

 We have found the password for the next level !!

-To access next level logout of the current session.
-This can be done by typing `exit` or use `Ctrl + D`
+To access the next level log out of the current session.
+This can be done by typing `exit` or using `Ctrl + D`

-Use password found above of user bandit2 to access next level
+Use the password found above of user bandit2 to access the next level

 ```
 > ssh bandit2@bandit.labs.overthewire.org -p 2220